 Panicked gasps and hands from all around me reached in to touch my baby as I knelt beside Charlie in horror, feeling helpless, one moment away from screaming.
 Someone began to call 911.
 Another lady asked, “Has he had seizures before?”
-And then, as soon as the elevator came to a stop and the doors opened, Charlie stopped shaking and froze, the blood quickly drained from Charlie’s face, and we all listened in shock to this child pull his 18-month old self out of a panic attack with positive self-talk, “Charlie okay now.
+And then, as soon as the elevator came to a stop and the doors opened, Charlie stopped shaking and froze, the blood quickly drained from my baby’s face, and we all listened in shock to this child pull (his, then)18-month old self out of a panic attack with positive self-talk, “Charlie okay now.
 Charlie okay now.
 Charlie feel better.
 Go bye-bye.
 Go toys.
 Charlie okay now.”

-We had no idea then what it even was, or that encopresis was the name for this painful, excruciating, condition that would render my child sick, unable to attend preschool for an average three days as we had sleepless nights from the abdominal pain, and it was nothing short of a miracle if we could get Charlie to even fall asleep in our bed just so we could nap.
-Over the years, the pediatrician ignored my pleas of “something is wrong with my child,” and always reassured me with, “it’s just chronic constipation.
+We had no idea then what it even was, or that encopresis was the name for this painful, excruciating, condition that would render my child sick, unable to attend preschool for an average three days as we had sleepless nights from Charlie’s gut-wrenching abdominal pain.
+It was nothing short of a miracle if we could get Charlie to even fall asleep in our bed — a rare treat enjoyed by all 3 kids — just so Matt or I could nap.
+Over the years, various pediatricians ignored my pleas of “something is wrong with my child,” and always reassured me with, “it’s just chronic constipation.
 Keep pushing the Miralax and water.
 It will resolve.”

 Encopresis kept us away from social events and birthday parties.
 We missed school and I missed work for numerous three-day segments of time.
-And it would continue for another six years, until Charlie was having final episodes of it in second grade, because my marathon google searches for what-the-hell-is-wrong-with-my-child eventually yielded the result of encopresis, and how to treat it behaviorally.
+And it would continue for another six years, until Charlie was having a couple of final episodes in second grade.
+My marathon google searches for what-the-hell-is-wrong-with-my-child eventually yielded the result of encopresis, and how to treat it behaviorally.
+No more Miralax, which, despite the fact it reads “dissolvable,” Charlie called “sand.”
+As in, “Do I have to drink the sand water again?”
 Within a few months of CBT, Charlie was done forever with this painful condition.
 But the anxiety underneath it still manifested in other ways.

 Daily panic attacks became a thing in 2nd grade, went on a short hiatus for 3rd grade, and came back in full force again in 4th grade, this time with a vengeance.
 This was also the year my child began to assert their gender, or, at least, it became evident to everyone else that Charlie was not a stereotypical “boy.”
 Friendships became impossible.
 Charlie wanted to continue playing with girls, but in 4th grade, girls wanted to only play with other girls.
 And boys certainly didn’t want their reps tarnished by a “girly” boy hanging out.

 We are now into the middle of the 6th week of 6th grade/middle school.
 The first time Charlie and I have been at separate schools in nearly five years.
 Words cannot express how scared I was to let go of that control.
-To let my child go into middle school, without the safety of me being a few steps behind, and being a child who is still AMAB (assigned male at birth), who expresses female, and goes by “they/them,” or “she/her,” for the first time in middle school, was a living nightmare.
-I needled them with questions every single afternoon, and it was putting a wedge in our relationship.
-Charlie had this.
-Charlie HAD this.
-Charlie was good.
-Charlie didn’t need my questions.
-The gender therapist helped me to realize that.
+To let my child go into middle school, without the safety of me being a few steps behind, and being a child who is still *AMAB (assigned male at birth), who expresses female, and goes by “they/them,” or “she/her,” for the first time in middle school, was a living nightmare.
+I was terrified for them.
+I wanted to have a plan A., B., and C., and I wanted each of those plans to have back-up plans.

-The resilience this kid shows living authentically behooves me every day.
+Of course, Matt & I can’t take all or even most of the credit.
+The resilience this kid shows living authentically astounds me every day.
 Everyone tells you, “oh, middle school is the worst.
 Brace yourself.”
 And certainly, that was true for my older two cisgender kids.
 But so far, middle school for Charlie?
-I keep waiting for the other shoe to drop and it’s just not happening. (finding some wood to knock on right now.) but had we waited until it was “safer,” when Charlie was “older,” I don’t think it would’ve happened.
+I keep waiting for the other shoe to drop, but it’s just not happening.
+(Finding some wood to knock on right now.)
+Had we waited until it was “safer,” when Charlie was “older,” I don’t think it would’ve happened.
 I think the confidence building needed to happen early for it to happen at all.

 I’m in awe as I watch Charlie get off the bus each day, laughing, sometimes arm-in-arm with their good friend, Ava.
-And I realize, Charlie is only getting through this because of their extreme amount of self-confidence, which has only occurred because we as parents allowed Charlie that freedom from an early age.
-So despite any teasing and taunting happening out there, Charlie is not bothered by it.
-I now have before me an extremely confident child who does not seek the approval of the popular 6th grade boys; who lives out loud and proud, and won’t let anyone dull their sparkle.
+And I realize, Charlie is only getting through this because of their solid amount of self-confidence, which has really only occurred because, as parents, we allowed Charlie that freedom from an early age.
+So despite any teasing and taunting happening out there, Charlie is not terribly bothered by it.
+I now have before me an extremely confident child who does not seek the approval of the popular 6th grade boys; a kind little human who lives out loud and proud, and won’t let anyone dull their sparkle.
 If we all could live that freely, what a beautiful world it would be.